🌳 Academic year 2025-2026, 2nd semester, Advanced Mathematics A1¢

 • Assignments and tests (20% of the final grade, 67% of the general grade)

-• A mid-term examination grade: Its grade will make up the rest 20% of your final grade.
+• A mid-term examination grade: Its grade will make up 20% of your final grade.

-• A final examination grade: Its grade will make up the rest 50% of your final grade.
+• A final examination grade: Its grade will make up the remaining 50% of your final grade.

 πŸ“Š Teaching evaluationΒΆ